Signs and symptoms

 - Re-test in 3 months.

-- Make sure sex partners get treated.
+- Make sure all recent sex partners are treated.

 - Get yearly STD screens if sexually active.